MobileChromeApps/mobile-chrome-apps/plugins/chrome.identity/README.md

 # chrome.identity Plugin

-This plugin contains an API for doing OAuth2 authentication.
+OAuth2 authentication for Android and iOS.
 On Android, it uses Google Play Services, and on iOS it uses InAppBrowser.

+Status: Stable on Android, alpha on iOS

 For how to use the API, refer to docs at: [http://developer.chrome.com/apps/app_identity.html](http://developer.chrome.com/apps/app_identity.html)